Université du Québec à Rimouski: Marine sciences

-UQAR developed a sizeable research capacity in the field of marine science.

-The Institut des sciences de la mer de Rimouski is internationally recognized as the flagship of Quebec research in this field.
+The Institut des sciences de la mer de l'Université du Québec à Rimouski (ISMER-UQAR) is the largest Francophone university research institute in marine science in Canada, and sponsors research projects related to this subject in Quebec.

-Over the past decade, more than $50M have been invested in infrastructure, including equipment, to support the marine science sector in the Rimouski region, in particular at UQAR-ISMER.

 Regional development

 At the beginning of the Quiet Revolution in the 1960s, the Quebec and Canadian governments identified the Lower St. Lawrence and Gaspésie regions as future regions for social experimentation in the area of regional development.

-UQAR is looking to better grasp the issues and problems facing regions in connection with current economic and societal changes.
-Researchers associated with this line of research analyze socioterritorial dynamics affecting regions and create tools for development assistance.
+UQAR is looking to better grasp the challenges facing regions in connection with current economic and societal changes.
+Researchers associated with this line of research analyse socioterritorial dynamics affecting regions and create tools for development assistance.

-Regional development is a primary institutional focus in both basic and applied research, with a number of organized research units.

-Nordic studies
+Arctic studies

 UQAR is dedicated to the study of the Far North and cold lower latitudes.
-This research area brings together a diversity of researchers with a multidisciplinary interest in northern environments around a number of highly complementary disciplines.
+This research area involves a diversity of researchers with a multidisciplinary interest in northern environments across a number of highly complementary disciplines.

-Research at the Biology, Chemistry, and Geography Department is aimed at better understanding the processes of environments in cold climates in order to respond to major conservation and sustainable management challenges.
-It helps to determine a state of reference for the northern environments and their changing dynamics.

-Regional development researchers and students analyze the socioterritorial dynamics in Québec, including the North, and create development assistance tools.
-Focus is placed on the effects of development policies on the regional economy, the social acceptability of natural resource exploitation projects, and local community adaptation to climate change.

-Health research at UQAR is characterized by a multidisciplinary approach to the study of healthcare in rural areas, including northern regions, both in regards to care and services and to the populations concerned, mainly vulnerable groups.

-UQAR focuses on a number of areas related to mechanical and electrical engineering, allowing for the implementation of a range of projects, such as identification and exploitation of wind power energy potential in northern environments, including technological innovation ensuring optimal energy management of the equipment used in resource exploitation.
+One of the major areas of study related to arctic studies at UQAR is the response of high-latitude environments and communities to climate change.
+The Canada Research Chair on Northern Biodiversity focuses on studying the impact of human activity and climate change on biodiversity in the North.
+The research unit also studies conservation, looking at species monitoring, habitat management and restoration, and animal migrations.

+Research at UQAR also examines human and industrial development in the North, with a focus on sustainability, Indigenous studies, and rural studies.

 Honorary doctorates and other distinctions awarded by UQAR

 Honorary doctorates

-Université du Québec à Rimouski awards honorary doctorates to people who have made a significant contribution to university or in the exercise of their profession or in general by their contribution to society.
-The University has awarded the following honorary doctorates:
+Université du Québec à Rimouski awards honorary doctorates to people who have made a significant contribution to the university, their profession, or to society.
+The university has awarded the following honorary doctorates: